 Risks and Uncertainties.
 Through the Master Trust, the Plan provides for various investment options in any combination of stocks, bonds, mutual funds and other investment securities.
 Investment securities are exposed to various risks, such as interest rate, market and credit.
 These risks can be adversely impacted by shifts in the market's perception of the issuers, changes in interest rates, and global economic conditions.
 Due to the level of risk associated with certain investment securities and the level of uncertainty related to changes in the value of investment securities, it is at least reasonably possible that changes in risks in the near term would materially affect participants' account balances and the amounts reported in the statements of net assets available for benefits.
+In addition refer to Note 6 for risks and uncertainties related to derivatives.

 Subsequent Events.
-In preparing the accompanying financial statements, the Plan evaluated events occurring December 31, 2010 through the date the financial statements were issued.
+In preparing the accompanying financial statements, the Plan evaluated events occurring December 31, 2011 through the date the financial statements were issued.